Graate-Org/NEAR-rock-paper-scissors-II/README.md

   - solution: restrict a non-member from creating or playing a game within a room.
 - Without making a request, a player can be added to a private room.
   - solution: check if a join-room request exists before approving a request/member
+- Added more enumeration functions to easily return necessary data to the frontend

 Check out these additional video content for more informtion on this rock-paper-scissor smart contract methods: https://loom.com/share/folder/39accbd082e44ddf99805235b2d6f4b1